• Skip to primary navigation

 You try to make up for the past

-I’ve mentioned that I was born in a low-income family who couldn’t save any money and struggled to make ends meet.
+I’ve mentioned that I was born into a low-income family that couldn’t save any money and struggled to make ends meet.

 After being surrounded by “richer” peers at school and work (who thought I was weird for not having the same “rich” experiences as them), I started to feel as if I was deprived in the past.